natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  The categorization of land use types depends on the model and how much data is available for each of the land types.
 The user should only break up a land use type if it will provide more accuracy in modeling.
 For instance, for the water quality model the user should only break up 'crops' into different crop types if they have information on the difference in nutrient loading between crops.
 Along the same lines, the user should only break the forest land type into specific species for the water supply model if information is available on the root depth and evapotranspiration coefficients for the different species.

-  *Sample Landuse Land class Table*
+  *Sample Land Use/Land Cover Table*

   ====== ===========================
-  ID     Land Use /Land Class
+  ID     Land Use/Land Cover
   ====== ===========================
   1      Evergreen Needleleaf Forest
   2      Evergreen Broadleaf Forest